B.A. (Central Missouri)

 Stravinsky research is one of several fields where Gordon’s scholarship has led to unique performance projects.
 In 1990 he directed a historical re-construction of the original production of Stravinsky’s l’Histoire du soldat which was revived for a tour of Newfoundland and Labrador in 2002.
 In 1987-88 he toured Eastern Canada with a lecture-recital/exhibition on Stravinsky's four-hand piano works and sketches (with Mary O'Keeffe).
 Gordon also re-constructed from sketches Stravinsky's incomplete ballet fragment David, an aborted collaboration with Jean Cocteau that found its eventual realization in Erik Satie's Parade.

 Gordon was Director of the School of Music at Memorial University of Newfoundland from 2000 to 2010.
 Following his retirement from Memorial University, Tom Gordon was appointed a Visiting Professor in the Faculty of Music, University of Toronto where he served as interim Director of the Institute for Canadian Music in 2013-2014.
-Prior to coming to Memorial, he was a professor and chair in the Department of Music at Bishop's University in Lennoxville, Québec (1983-2000).
+Prior to coming to Memorial, he was a professor and chair in the Department of Music at Bishop's University in Sherbrooke, Québec (1983-2000).
 While at Bishop’s, Gordon served a term as Director of Centennial Theatre (1997-2000), inaugurated the popular Music Chez Nous concert series and co-founded Ensemble Musica Nova for which he served as administrative director from 1989 to 1997.
-Previous to his tenure at Bishop’s, Gordon was Head of Liberal Arts Studies at the Ontario College of Art and Design in Toronto (1977-1983).
+Prior to his tenure at Bishop’s, Gordon was Head of Liberal Arts Studies from 1977 to 1983 at the Ontario College of Art and Design in Toronto (now OCAD University).

 In October 2014 Gordon was named the first professor emeritus in the School of Music at Memorial University of Newfoundland.
 The following year he was awarded the Dr Helen Creighton Lifetime Achievement Award from the East Coast Music Association.
 In 2015 Gordon developed a major research partnership between Memorial and the Nunatsiavut Government under funding from the Social Sciences and Humanities Research Council of Canada.
 Titled “Tradition & Transition Among the Labrador Inuit,” this multi-year project focuses on questions surround cultural sustainability for the Inuit of Labrador, coordinating the efforts of some thirty Inuit and academic researchers from twenty institutional partners.

 Tom Gordon is married to harpsichordist and arts administrator, Mary O’Keeffe.
-Gordon and O’Keeffe have two children – neither (thankfully) a professional musician – and four grandchildren.
+Gordon and O’Keeffe have two children and four grandchildren.